 Experience

-An experienced civil litigator has a ton of experience handling civil cases and can deal with any civil action and in most cases win them
+An experienced civil litigator has a ton of experience handling civil cases and can deal with any civil action and, in most cases, win them.

 Look for an attorney with experience handling cases similar to yours in Ottawa.
 They should have a track record of success in civil law litigation and be familiar with the local courts and judges.